FIWARE-Archive/security.P2abcengine/Documentation/zhaw/installation-guide.md

 # Before You Start

-You should familiarise yourself with the concepts of the Privacy GE as laid out in the Privacy GE architecture description; see also the [README](../../README.md).
-That document also has a complete glossary of all the terms that we will be using in this document.
+You should familiarise yourself with the concepts of the Privacy GE as laid out in the Privacy GE architecture description.

 # How to Build and Deploy